cleecoloma/api-server/README.md

 # API Server

->  Building express server using best practices, including server modularization, use of middleware, and tests.
+>  Build a REST API using Express, by creating a proper series of endpoints that perform CRUD

 ## Installation